vivekandrapiya/demo_project/readme.md

 ## sem 5
-this repository is for learniggit  purpose
+this repository is for learnig git  purpose this is a new line.